Sofiademolder/My_gitproject-/Dictionary_terms.md

 - Collaborate in a project: you can work at the same time if you both use your own branch
 - Use different versions of a software

+## Tagging

+Tagging is used to give a name to your commits.
+I don't understand why you would need this.